byui-cse/cse450-course/source/module-02/reading.md

 	It is also more common to refer to "True Negative Rate" as *Specificity*.

-	The text mentions this in a footnote on page 414, but they are such common terms, we want to make sure you don't miss this definition.
+	The text mentions this in a footnote, but they are such common terms, we want to make sure you don't miss this definition.

 Complete the following preparation reading:

-* Read pages 117 - 144 of your text (Chapter 4 until section 4.4), which describes Decision Trees and the ID3 algorithm.
+* Read Chapter 4 until section 4.4 in the textbook, which describes Decision Trees and the ID3 algorithm.

 * Read the following sections from chapter 8 which each describe a specific model performance measure:
 	+ 8.4.2.1 - Confusion Matrix-based Performance Measures